hannah-potgieter/infinity-and-p-Laplace-solvers/README.md

 ## Notes

 * The codes assume familiarity with deal.II and nonlinear FEM workflows.
-* Each example directory is expected to document its own specific setup and parameters in a local README.
+* Each examples folder documents its own specific setup and parameters in a local README.